Information for Pemphigus and Pemphigoid Patients Related to COVID-19

 - When a vaccine for COVID-19 is available later in the year or next year, would rituximab’s effects on B cells affect the efficacy of the vaccine?

-While we do not have solid data, it is reasonable to assume that rituximab could decrease the efficacy of a COVID-19 vaccine, particularly if the vaccine is given in the first few months after rituximab.
+Rituximab is expected to decrease the efficacy of a COVID-19 vaccine if the vaccine is given in the first few months after rituximab.

 - When should the vaccine be given in relation to the courses of rituximab?
 How many months before or after?